 Vulnerable data isn't the only issue schools face when opting for open source — a lack of consistent data can be a huge hurdle for your technology department.

 Schools depend on having the correct parent, student, and alumni data for marketing and communications.
 Because open source solutions can't directly integrate with your SIS (Student Information System), all data will need to be manually edited by your IT department — an extremely cumbersome and time-consuming task.

-When schools opt for a school-specific CMS like Finalsite, they are able to integrate all their systems, as well as provide single sign-on options — creating a better user experience for constituents and your technology department.
+When schools opt for a school-specific CMS like Finalsite, they are able to integrate all their systems with key school providers such as Blackbaud, PowerSchool, and others, as well as provide single sign-on options — creating a better user experience for constituents and your technology department.

 A major frustration of open source users is the lack of quality support during a problematic situation — such as when plug-ins are not working.
 This poses a major issue for schools.

 Already strapped for time with a never-ending to-do list, schools depend on quality support teams to handle even their most minuscule issues.
 The lack of product support becomes a crucial issue for schools year round, whether it's when something in the code breaks, or there is a bug in the software.
 That great, inexpensive contractor you count on may not be there when the site suddenly has a critical issue on a weekend.